ashispnayak/Traahi/README.md

 Traahi is a safety app which gives people an assurance that they are not defenceless in any situation.

 # Why Traahi?
--User Friendly UI
+-User Friendly UI <br>
-Add all your important contacts initially and then whenever you are in emergency we got you covered!
+Add all your important contacts initially and then whenever you are in emergency we got you covered! <br>
--Completely Free
+-Completely Free <br>
-With Traahi we believe safety is more valuable than money -TraahiSevak
+With Traahi we believe safety is more valuable than money <br>
+-TraahiSevak.  <br>
 Save someone in need and be a hero!

 # Features:
 - The victim or the witness can send SOS messages instantly to the required authorities, TraahiSevaks and their near and dear ones by clicking a single button.